-59.3 Issue of claim and appearance.
+59.3 Issue of claim and acknowledgement of service.129

-- (1) An action in rem must be begun by statement of claim; and the statement of claim must be in Form ADM2 or ADM3, whichever is appropriate. - (2) Rule 8.11 shall apply in relation to a statement of claim by which an Admiralty action is begun, and Part 9 shall apply in relation to such an action.
+(1) An action in rem must be begun by statement of claim; and the statement of claim must be in Form ADM2 or ADM3, whichever is appropriate.

+(2) Rule 8.11 shall apply in relation to a statement of claim by which an Admiralty action is begun, and Part 9 shall apply in relation to such an action.